How to Sell Digital Products in 2026: A Step-by-Step Guide for Creators

 Selling digital products is all about packaging your unique expertise into something your audience can download, promoting it, and setting up an automated delivery system.
 The whole process boils down to four main steps: figuring out what to create, actually making it, picking the right place to sell it, and then getting the word out.

-When you nail this, you create an income stream that isn't directly tied to the hours you work.
+When you nail this, you create an income stream that isn’t directly tied to the hours you work.
 That means more freedom, more impact, and a more stable business.
+If you’re looking for ideas on what to sell, see our roundup of 77 digital product ideas that made $10k+.

 Unlock Your Revenue Potential

+The creator economy hit $250 billion in 2025 and is projected to reach $480 billion by 2027, with digital products accounting for a fast-growing share of that revenue.
 With 68% of internet users already paying for digital content, your followers are primed and ready to buy.
-Here's what that means for you:
+Here’s what that means for you:

 • Financial Independence: Reduce your reliance on brand deals and build a business you’re in complete control of.

-• Scalable Impact: A single product can help hundreds, even thousands, of people—a reach you could never achieve with 1:1 services alone.
+• Scalable Impact: A single product can help hundreds, even thousands, of people — a reach you could never achieve with 1:1 services alone.

 • Creative Freedom: With a stable income, you can focus on what you love: creating amazing content for your community.